Hyskeir Lighthouse

-The white tower was manned until March 1997, becoming one of the last lighthouses in Scotland to be automated.
+The white tower was staffed until March 1997, becoming one of the last lighthouses in Scotland to be automated.
 The keepers were briefly known for their one-hole golf course following their appearance on TV.
 Now controlled by the Northern Lighthouse Board in Edinburgh, it displays three white flashes every thirty seconds.

-Hyskeir and its lighthouse feature extensively in Peter Hill's book Stargazing: Memoirs of a Young Lighthouse Keeper.
+Hyskeir and its lighthouse feature extensively in Peter Hill's 2003 book Stargazing: Memoirs of a Young Lighthouse Keeper.